flamoedo/Project---Finding-Lane-Lines-on-the-Road/writeup.md

 8) Exptend the lines to roi limits.

-[image2]: ./test_images/grayscale.jpg "Grayscale"
+[image2]: /test_images/grayscale.jpg "Grayscale"

-[image3]: ./test_images/image_canny.jpg "Grayscale"
+[image3]: /test_images/image_canny.jpg "Canny"

-[image4]: ./test_images/mask.jpg "Grayscale"
+[image4]: /test_images/mask.jpg "Mask"

-[image5]: ./test_images/draw_lines.jpg "Grayscale"
+[image5]: /test_images/draw_lines.jpg "Lines Detected"

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be the lost of straignt lines, that are necessary to Hough transformation, on curved road.
+One potential shortcoming would be the lost of lines due to some shadow over the road, or fadding lines.
-At night or under any weather condition that may harm the vivibility.
+Another shortcoming would be at night or under any weather condition that may dificult the vivibility.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to take the average of lines among frames, this would estabilizate the lines.

-Use another tipe of transformation to detect curves, and not only straight lines.
+Trying to detect other colors instead of gray scale, would help to detect some fading lines.